MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod.md

 ### <a name="yammer"></a>Yammer

-Jammern Enterprise ist in den gcc-High-und DoD-Umgebungen nicht verfügbar.
+Jammern für Unternehmen ist in den gcc-High-und DoD-Umgebungen nicht verfügbar.

 ## <a name="customer-support"></a>Kundensupport